amarder/amarder.github.io/src/content/post/immich/index.md

 docker start immich_server
 ```

-I set up a cron job to run every night at 2AM.
+I set up a cron job to run every night at 2 AM.
 I put this in the root user's crontab using `sudo crontab -e`:

 ```
 0 2 * * * /absolute/path/to/backup.sh >> /var/log/immich-backup.log 2>&1